3mdeb/verified-boot/verified_boot_main.md

 filesystem might handle read-only permissions differently, thus "read-only" should be thought of as a concept, rather how it is implemented.
 For example, NTFS supports six basic groups of permission types that include[^13]: read, write, list folder contents, read & execute, modify and full control.
-For other filesystems read-only might simply mean lack of write permission.
+The permissions are granted as needed.
+This means that read-only is a combination of read permission and lack of write permission.

 #### Immutable storage concept